magicmq/pyspigot-documentation/docs/managers/bukkit/placeholders.md

 - Placeholders defined by scripts follow the format `%script:<scriptname>_<placeholder>%`.
 - Relational placeholders follow the format `%rel_script:<scriptname>_<placeholder>%`.
-- Regular placeholder replacer functions should take two parameters, `offline_player` and `placeholder`.
-You can name them whatever you like.
-It will be called when the placeholder is used. `offline_player` is the player associated with the placeholder, if there is one. `placeholder` is the specific placeholder that was used.
+- Regular placeholder replacer functions should take two parameters, `offline_player` and `placeholder`. `offline_player` is the player associated with the placeholder (or `None`); `placeholder` is the specific placeholder text that was used.
-- Relational placeholder replacer functions should take three parameters, `player_one`, `player_two`, and `placeholder`.
-You can name them whatever you like.
-It will be called when the placeholder is used. `player_one` and `player_two` are the two players associated with the relational placeholder. `placeholder` is the specific placeholder that was used.
+- Relational placeholder replacer functions should take three parameters, `player_one`, `player_two`, and `placeholder`. `player_one` and `player_two` are the two players associated with the relational placeholder; `placeholder` is the specific placeholder text that was used.
+- The recommended way to register a placeholder is via the `@placeholder()` decorator from `decorators/placeholder.py`.
+- Attach a relational replacer to a decorated placeholder using the `.relational_function` method on the decorated function, or with the standalone `@relational_placeholder` decorator.
+- Decorated functions gain an `.unregister()` method for easy cleanup.
-- Register your placeholder with PySpigot's placeholder manager using `registerPlaceholder(placeholder_function, relational_placeholder_function)` or `registerPlaceholder(placeholder_function, relational_placeholder_function, author, version)`.
+- Alternatively, placeholders can be registered manually via the placeholder manager using `registerPlaceholder(placeholder_function, relational_placeholder_function)` or `registerPlaceholder(placeholder_function, relational_placeholder_function, author, version)`.
 - Each script can only have one placeholder expansion registered at a time.
 Check the `placeholder` parameter of your replacer function (using `if` and `elif`) to handle multiple placeholders.
-- When registering a placeholder expansion, the register functions all return a `ScriptPlaceholder`, which can be used to unregister the placeholder expansion at a later time.
+- You **do not** need to unregister placeholders when your script stops — PySpigot handles cleanup automatically.